Therapy for Headaches

 Nonetheless, people with chronic headaches are often dismissed as malingerers and treated as if they are faking their pain.
 Others may tell them to just take a Tylenol and get over it.
 But for chronic headache sufferers, medication isn’t powerful enough to control their discomfort and no amount of mental toughness will make a difference.

 Unfortunately, we live in a culture that values being overworked and not getting enough sleep.
 Put simply, most of us have too much on our plates and don’t get enough rest, because our culture teaches us to ignore our body’s limitations in order to succeed.
 This constant cycle of sleep deprivation and chronic stress only perpetuates and exacerbates headaches.

 Right now, you may feel angry and resentful at the limitations your pain has imposed on you.
-Thankfully, here at the Boston Center for Health Psychology and Biofeedback, we can help you work around your limitations and teach you how to respond to your headaches in a healthy and nurturing way.
+Thankfully, here at the Boston Center for Health Psychology and Biofeedback, located in downtown Boston, MA, we can help you work around your limitations and teach you how to respond to your headaches in a healthy and nurturing way.

 Therapy Can Help You Reduce the Tension and Stress That Your Headaches Cause

 The paradox of dealing with headaches is that the harder you try to control them, the worse the pain gets.
 How, then, is it possible to reduce the intensity of your headaches?
 Therapy is a chance to explore this question anew.
 Rather than focusing solely on pain relief, we want to help you interpret the sensations of pain differently, improve your sleep, reduce the anxiety and depression associated with it, and overcome the unhelpful reactions that make your headaches worse.